Latest Podcast Episodes

 MaroonedWhovian

-Join us next week for our review of Doctor Who story #79, Revenge of the Cybermen!
-You can rent the DVD from Netflix or buy the DVD from Amazon.com, the WB Shop, or many other fine retailers.
+Join us next week for our review of Doctor Who story #85, The Seeds of Doom!
+You can rent the DVD from Netflix, or buy the DVD from Amazon.com, the WB Shop, the BBC Doctor Who Shop, BarnesAndNoble.com, or many other fine retailers.

 - Trevor